NickolasSol/chapters/README.md

 Day 13 - Smiling In Cibersecurity Language

-Day 14 - A Calm day
+Day 14 - Breathe...
+A Calm day

 Day 15 - Python

+Day 16 - Starting In Python Language

+Day 17 - Clothes

+Day 18 - Be Your Best Friend

+Day 19 - Allana's Birthday

+Day 20 - Life Is A Strange Thing